Head to the best Japanese restaurants in Melbourne for sushi train, bento sets, rare Kobe beef and sake on tap.

 Waku Waku

 Melbourne's first Japanese soup curry diner is now open on Little Bourke Street.
 Seek out Waku Waku for this special dish from the snowy island of Hokkaido.
 Choose from flame-grilled chicken, Wagyu beef or vege tempura then dig into this warming dish with an aromatic broth.
 Feeling extra famished?
-Snack-able sides like bear-stamped rolled omelette, crispy karaage are also on the menu.
+Snack-able sides like bear-stamped rolled omelette and crispy karaage are also on the menu.

 Waku Waku